 - Diced Avocado is a complementary veggie for this side salad.

 - Chunks of Tomatoes bring in color and texture.

-Add Creamy Dressing
+Add Sour Cream Dressing

 - 1/2 cup sour cream

-- 2 teaspoons chopped fresh dill
+- Two teaspoons of chopped fresh dill

-- 1 tablespoon white vinegar
+- One tablespoon of white vinegar

-- 1 teaspoon minced garlic
+- One teaspoon of minced garlic

 - 1/2 teaspoon salt